tjworks/tapdata-docs-en/docs/production-admin/operation.md

    As shown in the example above, if the services are stopped, you can execute `./tapdata start` to start the relevant services.

-## Synchronization Performance Is Poor, How to Troubleshoot?
+## Synchronization Performance is Poor, How to Troubleshoot?

-For synchronization performance

-issues, we need to decompose the execution process of the task into source, destination, and engine, and then identify the potential bottleneck node.
+For synchronization performance issues, we need to decompose the execution process of the task into source, destination, and engine, and then identify the potential bottleneck node.

-- Destination: Replace logic.
+- **Destination**: Replace logic.
 For example, replace the destination with DummyDB to observe the task execution.
 If there is a significant performance improvement, it can be preliminarily determined that the problem lies with the destination side.
 Start the detailed investigation from there.
-- Engine: Trace logic.
+- **Engine**: Trace logic.
 Sort each processing node of the engine by processing time delay to find the information of the top N longest delay nodes for detailed investigation.
 Then, create a clone of the problem task and trace each entity data from source to destination, recording the delay of the data passing through the engine processing nodes.
 Output the most detailed log information to identify the specific problem cause of the problem node.
-- Source: Exclusion logic.
+- **Source**: Exclusion logic.
 Since Tapdata's implementation for different sources varies, the method to determine whether a problem is related to the source is to first ensure the problem is not related to the destination and engine.
 Then, based on the specific situation of the source, determine the investigation strategy.

 Additionally, we also need to consider the processing delays and network transmission delays in different stages.